Alfresco/docs-alfresco/process-automation/latest/model/data-models.md

 To use the data model you created in a project:

-1. In the Modelling Application click the **+** icon next to processes and create a new process called person-process.
+1. In the Modelling Application click the **+** icon next to processes and create a new process called 'person-process'.

 2. Select **Create REST connector** from the **Connectors** menu.

-3. Select **Create new instance** from the **Connector Editor Settings** window and enter **rest-connector-person** for the Connector name.
+3. Select **Create new instance** from the **Connector Editor Settings** window and enter 'rest-connector-person' for the connector name and then click **Apply**.

-4. Use an arrow to connect the Rest connector object.
+4. Use an arrow to connect to the Rest connector object.

 5. Select the Rest connector object and then click the **Append task** icon.

 6. Select the second object and click the **Change type** icon and then select **User Task**.

-7. Ensure the second object is still selected and then click **Assignment** in the properties pane.
+7. Ensure the User task is still selected and then click **Assignment** in the properties pane.

-8. Select Identity and assign the task to the appropriate user and then click **Assign**.
+8. Select **Identity** and find the user you want to assign the task to and then click **Assign**.

-7. Click **Append EndEvent** from the user task.
+7. Select the User task and click **Append EndEvent**.

-8. Click anywhere in the whitespace to de-select from the tasks and then click **Edit Process Variables**.
+8. Click anywhere in the whitespace to de-select the tasks and then click **Edit Process Variables** in the properties pane.

-9. Click the **+** symbol and enter a name for the variable called 'person'.
+9. Click the **+** symbol and enter a name for the variable called 'Person'.

-10. Click the **Type** dropdown menu and select Data Models and then select the person data model.
+10. Click the **Type** dropdown list and select Data Models and then select the person data model.
 Click **Update**.

     You can see the properties of your data model in the Process variables window.

-11. Select the Rest connector object and then from the **Action** dropdown list select **Get**.
+11. Select the REST connector object and then from the **Action** dropdown list select **Get**.

-     In this example you are calling a service using the Rest connector.
-You can see in the Output mapping section that the output of the `restResult` is a person.
+     You are calling a service using the REST connector.

+12. In the Output mapping section select the Process variable for the `restResult` field to be `person`.

      This means your person variable will be populated with the result which means you can use the data within your person task.

-12. Create a new form from the menu on the right and call it 'person' and then add a textbox to it.
+12. Select the User task again and create a new form from the properties menu and call it 'person' and then add a textbox to it.

 13. In the **Field Editor** of the textbox add a label called 'Name' and then click **Save**.

-    **Note:** You must do this for all the fields you want on your form.
+    **Note:** You must add a text box for each of the fields you created when you made the data model and you must label them accordingly.

-    You now have a user task that is using the person form that contains a checkbox called 'Name'.
+    You now have a user task that is using a form called person and that form contains a checkbox called 'Name'.

 14. Go back to the process and select the user task and then edit the **Process variable/Value** field of the parameter called 'Name' that is under input mapping.

      **Note:** You must do this for all the fields you want on your form.

-15. On the **Edit variable mapping** window select Expression and add `${person.Name}` and then click **Update**.
+15. On the **Edit variable mapping** window select **Expression** and add `${person.Name}` and then click **Update**.

     You have added the value that the Name field will use on the form.
+You can use the auto-completion functionality to enter the expression.

-You must do this for all the fields you want on your phone.
+    **Note:** You must do this for all the fields you want on your form.

-    **Note:** You can use the auto-completion functionality to enter the expression.

 You now have a data model that is being used by a process that is processing complex objects.

 ### Using Ref in a data model

 You can also use references when constructing your data model.
-Using the person data model you created earlier as an example, you can use references within that data model of objects you may want to re-use.
-For example a reference called ID (which is used company wide as the ID of an exmployee), which might be constructed of a username, and position.
+Using the person data model you created earlier as an example, you can use references in that data model of objects you may want to re-use.
+For example a reference called ID (which is used company wide as the ID of an employee), and might be constructed of a username, and position could be used in numerous data models.

 To use references in a data model:

-1. In the person data model, click `Add definition` next to the references field.
+1. In the person data model, click the **+** icon next to the references field to add a definition.

-2. Enter 'ID' for the name of the roq, and From the **Type** dropdown list select **object** and then enter a meaningful title.
+2. Enter 'ID' for the name of the reference, and From the **Type** dropdown list select **object** and then enter a meaningful title.

-3. Click the **+** icon again to add row.
+3. Click the **+** icon again to add another row.

-4. Enter 'Username' for the name of the row, and From the **Type** dropdown list select **object** and then enter a meaningful title.
+4. Enter 'Username' for the name of the row and From the **Type** dropdown list select **object** and then enter a meaningful title.

-5. Click the **+** icon again to add another row in the main person data model.
+5. In the main section of the person data model click the **+** icon again to add another property row.

-6. Enter a name for the row, for example company and then select required.
+6. Enter a name for the new row and then select the **Required** check box.

 7. From the **Type** dropdown list select **ref** under the composition heading.

-8. From the second **Type** dropdown list that appears select the references block you want to use.
+8. From the second **Type** dropdown list that appears select the references block you want to use and then click **Save**.

+You now have a reference being used within your person data model.
+The reference can be used throughout your system and is available when you create other data models.